zimicjs/zimic/README.md

 ```

 The `request` parameter represents the intercepted request, containing useful properties such as `.body`, `.headers`,
 and `.searchParams`, which are typed based on the interceptor schema.
-The function should return a boolean, indicating
+The function should return a boolean: `true` if
-whether the request matches the tracker.
+the request matches the tracker and should receive the mock response; `false` otherwise and the request should bypass
+the tracker.

 #### `tracker.respond(declaration)`